aws-samples/aws-iot-elf/WIN-README.md

 3. install `virtualenv` to keep this Python project running separate from other future projects.

 ### Installing `python`
-Borwse to the [latest python release](https://www.python.org/downloads/windows/) and click *"Latest Python 2 Release"* to get to the download page with the correct Windows installer for your machine.
+Browse to the [latest python release](https://www.python.org/downloads/windows/) and click *"Latest Python 2 Release"* to get to the download page with the correct Windows installer for your machine.

 Once the download is complete, launch the installation executable.
 Most likely you want to select *Install for All Users*.
 Then enter a directory: `C:\Users\<user_id>\dev\Python27\` (or equivalent).